chimeh/sicp_solution_hw/learnnote_1.md

 > - using procedures control complexity
 > - 使用procedures控制复杂度

->> + create a set of primitive elements in language - single data and procedures
+>> + create a set of primitive elements in language - single data and procedures.
->> + create a set of rules for combining elenments of language
+>> + create a set of rules for combining elenments of language.
->> + create a set of rules for abstructing elements - treat complex things as primitives
+>> + create a set of rules for abstructing elements - treat complex things as primitives.

 > - management of complexity